igadmg/heap/Readme.md

 ## What makes this heap implementation different?

-* It uses generics.
-* Extensive tests and benchmarks confirming expected behavior and performance characteristics.
-* Unlike other generic Go heaps that I've seen, the ordering function is obtained from an interface implementation rather than a constructor argument.
+Unlike other generic Go heaps that I've seen, the ordering function is obtained from an interface implementation rather than a constructor argument.
 This has advantages and disadvantages.

 Advantages:

-    - Default values are valid (empty) heaps.
+* Default values are valid (empty) heaps.
-    - All heaps of Ts are guaranteed to use the same function to compare Ts.
+* All heaps of Ts are guaranteed to use the same function to compare Ts.
-    - Empty heaps consume only the space required by a `nil` slice (as it's not necessary to store the ordering function as a field of the `Heap` struct).
+* Empty heaps consume only the space required by a `nil` slice (as it's not necessary to store the ordering function as a field of the `Heap` struct).

 Disadvantages:

-    - The types are more complex (though you don't really have to think about these as a consumer of the library).
+* The types are more complex (though you don't really have to think about these as a consumer of the library).
-    - You need to define dummy wrapper types if you want different heaps to use different ordering functions for the same underlying type.
+* You need to define dummy wrapper types if you want different heaps to use different ordering functions for the same underlying type.

 ## Example with a built-in type that can be compared using <